1-Pan Chicken and Rice Casserole Recipe (Easy, Savory & Complete Meal)

 - Rinse 2½ cups long-grain rice until the water runs clear.

-- In a medium pot, sauté ½ diced onion and ½ diced red bell pepper in 1 tbsp oil over medium heat for 3–4 minutes.
+- In a medium pot, sauté ½ diced onion and ½ diced red bell pepper in 1 tablespoon oil over medium heat for 3–4 minutes.

-- Stir in the minced jalapeño (optional) and 1 tbsp minced garlic; cook 30–45 seconds until fragrant.
+- Stir in the minced jalapeño (optional) and 1 tablespoon minced garlic; cook 30–45 seconds until fragrant.

 - Add the rice, toasting lightly for 1–2 minutes.

-- Mix in ½ packet Sazón, 1 tsp chicken base, 4½ cups water (or 4 cups water + ½ cup chicken broth), and a pinch of AP seasoning.
+- Mix in ½ packet Sazón, 1 teaspoon chicken base, 4½ cups water (or 4 cups water + ½ cup chicken broth), and a pinch of AP seasoning.

 - Bring to a boil, then reduce to low.
 Cover and simmer 15–18 minutes until tender.
 Fluff with a fork and set aside.